j-mie6/parsley/docs/tutorial/basics-of-combinators.md

 Here, the `<|>` combinator (pronounced "alt" or "or") allows the parser to try an alternative branch when the first fails (and so on for a longer chain of them).
 To be well typed, the `<|>` combinator requires both branches to return the same type (or at least a super-type of both).
+There is also a shorter way of writing this combinator, called `|` - this doesn't work properly on the character literals though, for obvious reasons.
 For this specific usecase, `character.oneOf('a', 'b')` would probably have been more appropriate.

 Let's carry on reinforcing the connections with what we've seen so far, and see how sequencing